Sterc/seosuite/readme.md

 |-----------|-----------------------------------------------------------------------------|------------------------|
 | till      | Till date for unresolved redirects to remove.                               | Current date - 1 month |
 | triggered | Maximum amount of triggers for the unresolved redirects you want to remove. | 1                      |

-## Features
-* When someone visits a non-existent page (404) on your website, the URL will be automatically added to SEO Suite so you can redirect it to an existing page.
-* SEO Suite now comes with a Dashboard widget, showing the 10 newest SEO Suite URL's
-* It is possible to import a .csv file containing 404 URL's and then search for redirects inside only one (related) context.
-This comes in handy for multilingual websites.
-* To get more specific redirect suggestions, you can exclude words from the matching system. **Pay attention:** when you add words to exclude **after** a .csv import, you might need to refresh the suggestions by clicking your right mouse button on the relevant 404 URL and choose 'Find suggestions'.
-After doing this, it will be refreshed.

 ## Future features
 * 301 redirect statistics: SEO Suite will feature a custom manager page containing 301 redirects statistics.